Administration Rejects Proposal For Lifetime Medicaid Cap

 What wasn't determined Tuesday was the outcome of Kansas' proposal to add its own work requirements.
 All of the states that have received approval so far — Indiana, Kentucky, Arkansas and now New Hampshire — expanded eligibility for Medicaid under the Affordable Care Act.

-If Kansas' request is approved, it would be a first for a non-expansion state.
-And Alker says lots of adults in Kansas would lose their Medicaid coverage.
+If Kansas' request is approved, it would be a first for a nonexpansion state.
+And Alker says many adults in Kansas would lose their Medicaid coverage.
 "You have a parent who, if they met the work requirement their income would be too high and they'd lose Medicaid, and if they don't meet the work requirement they'd get kicked off," Alker says.
 She calls it a Catch-22.

-Other states that didn't expand Medicaid and also want a work requirement — like Mississippi and Alabama — are watching what happens with Kansas' proposal closely.
+Other states that didn't expand Medicaid and also want a work requirement — like Mississippi and Alabama — are closely watching what happens with Kansas' proposal.